Content is loading...

 Young boy and teacher playing with a sand pit

-Throughout this website the terms autism, autistic spectrum disorders and the abbreviation ASD are used to cover the whole range of developmental presentations and terms, which include Kanner’s autism, autistic spectrum conditions (ASC) and Asperger's syndrome.
+Throughout this website the terms autism is used to cover the whole range of developmental presentations and terms, which include Kanner’s autism, autistic spectrum conditions (ASC) and Asperger's syndrome.

-Children with social communication difficulties have problems understanding what other people mean.
-Communication is not just the words we use; but how we use our body language, facial expression and tone of voice to communicate with someone else.
-Children with social communication difficulties may find it hard to understand the messages we give to each other without speaking.
+Children with social communication differences may have problems understanding what other people mean.
+Communication is not just the words we use, but how we use our facial expressions, body language and tone of voice to communicate with someone else.
+Children with social communication differences may find it hard to understand the messages we give to each other without speaking.
 This includes the meaning we put into our voice, the expressions on our faces, and gestures such as waving, pointing or shrugging.

 Eye contact is another important part of non-verbal communication.
 Most of us do this without thinking about it.
-Children with social communication difficulties may not know instinctively how and when to give eye contact.
+Children with social communication differences may not know instinctively how or when to make eye contact.

 They may also find it hard to understand what other people are thinking or feeling.
-This means they can find it difficult to see things from someone else’s point of view.
+This may mean they find it difficult to see things from someone else’s point of view.
 They may do things which seem out of place, such as:

 • talking in a very loud voice to a person standing next to them